 - For bedfast patients: To manage constipation caused by immobility.

-Precautions with Constipation Medicines
+Precautions when Using Constipation Medicines

 When using constipation medicines, keep the following precautions in mind: